ibm-cloud-docs/virtualization/virtual-machine-network-setup.md

       NETMASK=255.255.255.248
       ONBOOT=yes

 Finally, a new route is required to provide private access to the entire private network to include the DNS server, which is done by editing the following file.
-This fill does not exist, so it needs to be created. **NOTE:** Replace "10.0.0.1" in the example with your private subnet IP gateway. <!--This gateway is defined in the IBM Cloud control panel in your Private Network.-->
+This fill does not exist, so it needs to be created. **NOTE:** Replace "10.0.0.1" in the example with your private subnet IP gateway.

 * /etc/sysconfig/network-scripts/route-eth0
       10.0.0.0/8 via 10.0.0.1